HarshKrishnaMoye/TodoApplication/README.md

 1. Open your browser and go to `http://localhost:3000`.

-2. You can add and view your todos.
+2. You can add, view, update, and delete your todos.